Whatever Happened To Yellow Leaf Hammocks After Shark Tank Season 11?

 Founders Joe Demin and Rachel Connors entered the tank seeking $400,000 for a 7% stake in their company, Yellow Leaf Hammocks.
 At the time of taping their Season 11 Episode 24 appearance, the entrepreneurs had over $1.3 million in revenue.
 The wealthy Sharks loved their social mission and their seven-figure sales.

-Business was booming for the Yellow Leaf Hammocks company, especially after their appearance on "Shark Tank."
+Business was booming for the Yellow Leaf Hammocks company, especially after its appearance on "Shark Tank."
 However, the hammock enterprise was greatly affected by the COVID-19 shutdown.
-Prior to appearing on the show, Yellow Leaf Hammocks secured a deal with Virgin Voyages to have their hammock outside every cabin on their cruise ships.
+Prior to appearing on the show, Yellow Leaf Hammocks secured a deal with Virgin Voyages to have its hammocks outside every cabin on its cruise ships.
 However, business slowed down when travel was suspended, and the wholesale business of hammocks tanked.

 Despite the choppy waters of running a company, Joe Demin and Rachel Connors pushed through, pivoting to a total revamp of their online retailing.
 The weekend after airing on "Shark Tank," Yellow Leaf received $250,000 in sales.
-Four months later, they were up to $1.5 million.
-Those purchases equal 200,000 hours for their artisan weavers in Thailand.
+Four months later, it was up to $1.5 million.
+Those purchases equal 200,000 hours for the artisan weavers in Thailand.
 Daniel Lubetzky was able to help Demin and Connors grow a lucrative business with over $15 million in sales just three years after their "Shark Tank" appearance.

 These Shark Tank alums are still a success

-Not every business that left the tank with a deal was successful, but Yellow Leaf Hammocks found its stride.
+Not every business that leaves the tank with a deal is successful, but Yellow Leaf Hammocks found its stride.
 However, taking an investment wasn't the easiest decision to make.
 "In the moment we were nervous to give [Daniel Lubetzky] 25% of our company in return," co-founder Rachel Connors told Medium.
 "But it was truly the best outcome we could ever have hoped for."
-Yellow Leaf has an estimated value of $4 million.
-Their profits continue to rise, and the business spouses are still committed to their social mission.
+As of 2023, Yellow Leaf had an estimated value of $4 million.
+Its profits continue to rise, and the business spouses are still committed to their social mission.

 "There's certain things we just can't sacrifice, you know.
 The mission was baked into our existence before even I came into the picture," Joe Demin shared on The Kara Goldin Show.
 "This initiative was started to provide people a path out of poverty, to empower them to change their lives.
 And I felt like I came in and have the chance to scale that into something that would be sustainable for generations to come."
 The Yellow Leaf team has over 400 weavers in Thailand.
 They are changing the economic situation for the Mlabri Tribe, as well as how the general population sees hammocks.